spiral/docs/components/validation.md

     public function hasErrors();

     /**
-     * List of errors associated with parent field, every field should have only one error assigned.
+     * List of errors associated with parent field.
+Every field can only have one error assigned.
      *
      * @return array
      */